New Audiences and Innovative Practice - NAIP M.Mus

 Application

-An application is not valid until the applicant has submitted the application and paid the application fee.
+An application is not valid until the applicable has submitted the application and paid the application fee.
 Applicants must submit the following documents:

 Applicants should submit a detailed record of higher education up to the present, including programs of study taken.
 Can be submitted in Icelandic or English.